CSGuides/grad-job-guide/_jobs/general.md

   carefully and keep track of deadlines using a spreadsheet.*

-- **Industrial Research Labs**: Industry typically conducts rolling interviews, but the main hiring season often aligns with academia.
+- **Industrial Research Labs**: Industry typically conducts rolling interviews, but the main hiring season often aligns with academia (typically with a bit more flexibility).

 - **Industrial "Startups"**: These also generally follow industry's more flexible hiring timeline.